V2G-liberty/HA-manual-install/README.md

 Options are, for example:
 - A CalDav compatible calendar.
 E.g. NextCloud or OwnCloud if you’d like an open-source solution
 - iCloud, this can be reached through CalDav (or through the HA integration – no examples yet)
-- Google calendar
+- Google calendar<br>
 This from early 2024 can also be reached via CalDav but has not been tested yet with V2G Liberty (if you've got experience with this, please let us know!).
+See: https://developers.google.com/calendar/caldav/v2/guide.<br>
-See: https://developers.google.com/calendar/caldav/v2/guide.
-The Google calendar is confirmed to with the HA Google Calendar integration in Home Assistant (not to be confused with Google Assistant).
+The Google calendar is confirmed to work with the HA Google Calendar integration in Home Assistant (not to be confused with Google Assistant).

 - Office 365.
 Via non-official O365-HomeAssistant integration, see GitHub
 - ICS Calendar (or iCalendar) integration, also non-official.
 It can be found on HACS.